bjackman/bjackman.github.io/_posts/2018-09-30-spicy-father.md

 Chop up loads of coriander and one spring onion per person.

 Once it's all cooked, put each portion of noodles in a bowl, and ladle the broth & tofu over the top.
-Throw some coriander, spring onions, and optionally peanuts and sesame seeds on top.
+Throw some coriander, spring onions, and optionally peanuts or sesame seeds on top.
 Grind some black pepper on top too if you feel like it.
 Put the vinegar on the table so people can add more to their bowl if they want.
 Yum.

 ### Some other ideas